willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * or wireless USB receivers like those for keyboards/mice.
 * Plugging the USB Bluetooth Adapter into the opposite side of the computer as far as possible from these other connectors is ideal.

-Verify there’s only one Bluetooth radio in the PC.
+**Step C**: Verify there’s only one Bluetooth radio in the PC.
 Right click on the Windows Start Menu and select Device Manager.
 Expand the Bluetooth section and look for one Adapter.
 If you are using the desktop PC configuration with built-in radio, check if an external antenna is connected.
 If there isn’t an external antenna connected, it is expected to issues with tracking.
 Another option would be to use an external bluetooth dongle (USB), disable the internal Bluetooth capability and retry pairing and connecting.

-Close the Bluetooth settings window if it's open.
+**Step D & E**: Close the Bluetooth settings window if it's open.
 Leaving it open in the background means that a lot of extra calls are made to the Bluetooth protocol.

-Please power off Bluetooth headphones and speakers.
-These are not supported with Windows Mixed Reality.
-You can use the headphone jack or built-in speakers on your Mixed Reality headset for the best audio experience.

-Check the virtual battery level on the motion controller - in mixed reality, turn the controllers over, and you'll be able to see a battery icon.
+**Step F**: Check the virtual battery level on the motion controller - in mixed reality, turn the controllers over, and you'll be able to see a battery icon.
 If it is red, please go ahead and replace the batteries.
 Battery reporting typically reports higher than the actual level immediately after connecting a controller.
 Please wait around 15 seconds to let battery level to stabilize and then read the level.

+**Step G**: Please power off Bluetooth headphones and speakers.
+These are not supported with Windows Mixed Reality.
+You can use the headphone jack or built-in speakers on your Mixed Reality headset for the best audio experience.

 You can try a one-time workaround of unplugging the USB cable on your headset and plugging it back into the PC.
 This will restart the controller functionality on the PC.

-Check if the motion controllers LEDs are brightly lit or dimly lit - brightly lit means that they are paired and connected.
+**Step H**: Check if the motion controllers LEDs are brightly lit or dimly lit - brightly lit means that they are paired and connected.
 Dimly lit means that they aren't connected.

-If the controller lights are flashing, they are undergoing a firmware update.
+**Step I**: If the controller lights are flashing, they are undergoing a firmware update.
 Wait for the firmware update to complete and the controllers appear in Mixed Reality.

 For laptops check if they are connected to 2.4GHz or 5GHz Wifi network.
 Laptops connected to 2.4GHz Wifi are typically sharing the same antenna with the Bluetooth connection.
 This may impact negatively either Wifi or Bluetooth performance, depending on product design.
 Options to resolve this include:
 * Network adapter settings typically allow to change preferred band to 5Ghz